stevenxu27/studyspaces/README.md

 The problem we decided to address was the inefficient student search time for study spaces, especially during busy periods.
 We wanted to help students find open study areas without wasting significant preparation time.
-There have been too many where we were looking for a study spot and spent more time searching for the ideal spot as opposed to studying.
+In addition, this application can be used for any general space availability tracking needs.

 Tracks study space openings through motion tracking sensors connected under the tables and desks.
 Through tracking of black and white images, Studyscout can effectively determine if a study space is open without infringing on user privacy or convenience.
 The data is connected through webpages